Best 8 Places To Visit In Cebu In 2019 [Update]

 Mactan Island is located only about 3kms from Cebu Island and is part of Cebu province.
 The Island is only 65sqm and is the most popular tourist destinations in Cebu, and arguably the Visayas region.
 The island is blessed with plenty of raw, natural beauty and is also rich in history with the Spanish colonizing the island as early as 1521.

 With a second terminal opening at the Mactan Cebu International Airport in June, there should be a steady increase in visitors.
-Mactan is very different to Boracay, but is also a great alternative should Boracay be forced into temporary closure.
+Mactan is very different to Boracay but is also a great alternative if Boracay is hard to get a booking for.

 From Oslob, you are also able to partake in some tour packages that include visits to other locations such as canyoneering in Badian while taking in Tumalog Falls.
-Or, you can go snorkeling with diverse aquamarine species in the secret location of Sumilon Island.
+Or, you can go snorkelling with diverse aquamarine species in the secret location of Sumilon Island.
 This certainly offers you a different experience from what you can expect in Boracay and is fast becoming one of the best places in the Philippines.
-Read more about what to do in Oslob by clicking here.

 Moalboal is regarded as one of the best diving locations in the whole of the country.
 With its abundant and diverse marine life, it is also home to the hammerhead shark who indulge heavily on the local sardines.
 If you are a diver, There are a couple of dive shops there in which you can hire some gear.

 Moalboal is also blessed with unspoiled white sand beaches and epic sunsets.
 The town itself is pretty laid back and not as full-on as what Boracay is, so it makes for a more relaxing atmosphere.
-There is also the opportunity to tie in a side trip to Badian where you can check out Kawasan Falls (read more below).
+There is also the opportunity to tie in a side trip to Badian where you can check out Kawasan Falls (read more below under Badian).

 5).
 Bantayan Island